Multi-photon entanglement and interferometry: Photonic quantum computing

-Cluster states can be created by contollable Ising-type interaction as described above (Briegel and Raussendorf, 2001; Raussendorf and Briegel, 2001; Raussendorf \textit{et al}., 2003); for an implementation with quantum dots, see (Weinstein \textit{et al}., 2005).
-It was recently shown that the efficient preparation of cluster states is possible with probabilistic two-qubit controlled phase flip gates (Duan and Raussendorf, 2005; Chen \textit{et al}., 2006a).
-Generation of atomic cluster states through the cavity input-output process was suggested by Cho and Lee (2005).
-Few-qubit cluster states of photons were created in several recent experiments (Zhang \textit{et al}., 2006a; Walther \textit{et al}., 2005b; Kiesel \textit{et al}., 2005; Schmid \textit{et al}., 2007; Lu \textit{et al}., 2007).
+Cluster states can be created by a controllable Ising-type interaction (Briegel and Raussendorf, 2001; Raussendorf and Briegel, 2001; Raussendorf \textit{et al}., 2003).
+It was recently shown that an efficient preparation of cluster states is possible with probabilistic two-qubit controlled phase flip gates (Duan and Raussendorf, 2005; Chen \textit{et al}., 2006a).
+Few-photon cluster states were created in several recent experiments (Zhang \textit{et al}., 2006a; Walther \textit{et al}., 2005b; Kiesel \textit{et al}., 2005a; Lu \textit{et al}., 2007; Tokunaga \textit{et al}., 2008).

-Open theoretical questions remain about the scalability under realistic noise conditions required for fault-tolerant one-way quantum computation.
-A threshold has been proved to exist (Nielsen and Dawson, 2005; Dawson \textit{et al}., 2006a, 2006b; Aliferis and Leung, 2006); particularly, in the context of scalable optical cluster-state quantum computing, Nielsen and coworkers have shown that, for photon loss noise and depolarizing noise, fault-tolerant threshold regions are $<3\times10^{-3}$ for photon loss probabilities and $<10^{-4}$ for depolarization probabilities.
-Yet, it is unknown whether cluster state quantum computation will be more or less sensitive to noise than the standard model.
-Loss tolerance for optical quantum computing has been considered by Ralph \textit{et al}.
-(2005) and Varnava \textit{et al}.
-(2006).